sassoftware/python-swat/doc/source/table-vs-dataframe.rst

 a client-side view of the data in a CAS table on a CAS server.
 DataFrames and SASDataFrames contain data in-memory on the client machine.

+Since these objects work very much the same way, it can be a little confusing when you start to work with them.
+The rule to remember is that if the type of the object contains "DataFrame" (i.e., DataFrame or SASDataFrame), the data is local.
+If the type of the object contains "Table" or "Column" (i.e., CASTable or CASColumn), it is a client-side view of the data in a CAS table on the server.

 Even though they are very different architectures, :class:`CASTable` objects support much of the :class:`pandas.DataFrame` API.
 However, since CAS tables can contain enormous amounts of data that wouldn't fit into the memory of a single machine, there